lizadeka/ai-driven-customer-churn-databricks/README.md

 To ensure stability, explainability, and a complete end-to-end solution, the project implements an AI-driven, rule-based churn risk scoring system.
 This approach mirrors real-world industry practices where transparent decision logic is often used before or alongside machine learning models.

-The architecture is designed to be easily extensible to ML-based models in a full Databricks environment.

-ML Extension (Conceptual) - Uploaded an extra file Tried-ML-model A logistic regression churn model was explored for interpretability.
-Due to Community Edition serverless constraints, the final implementation prioritizes an explainable AI decision layer.
-The feature pipeline is fully compatible with Spark ML and MLflow in enterprise Databricks environments.
+🔹 Lightweight ML Extension (Churn Prediction)

+As an extension to the decision-first churn system, a lightweight churn prediction model was implemented using Spark ML.

+Due to resource constraints in Databricks Community Edition, feature selection was intentionally applied to reduce categorical dimensionality.

+A Logistic Regression model was trained using a reduced feature set and achieved an ROC-AUC of ~0.84, demonstrating strong predictive performance while maintaining pipeline stability.

 ---